 COVID-19 Resources

-Community services play a crucial role in looking after our community.
-WACOSS are working together with our members, other WA human service peak bodies and the WA Government to ensure you have access to the latest trusted information and resources.
+The community services sector plays a crucial role in looking after our community.
+During the height of the COVID-19 pandemic, WACOSS played a key role and worked together with our members, other WA human service peak bodies and the WA Government, to keep our communities safe.

 Can an employer require an employee to be vaccinated?